ashraf2047/rails-online-store/README.md

 ## Thought Process / Inspiration

  * This API was designed to be simple and easy to follow, yet robust and heavily tested.
- * It uses the ubiquitious RESTful protocal and exposes clearly defined endpoints.
+ * It uses the ubiquitious RESTful protocol and exposes clearly defined endpoints.
  * It implements token-based user authentication to introduce an aspect of security and information hiding.
  * The Rspec test framework validates the API routes, exception handling and controller/resource management.
  * Some improvements would be to include API versioning and paganation features.